lammps/lammps/doc/src/Howto_lammps_gui.rst

 and thus time can be saved and people can focus on learning LAMMPS.
-It is also designed to keep the barrier low when you decide to switch to a full featured, standalone programming editor and more sophisticated visualization and analysis tools and run LAMMPS from a command line.
+It is also designed to keep the barrier low when you decide to switch to a full featured, standalone programming editor and more sophisticated visualization and analysis tools, and run LAMMPS from the command line or a batch script.

 The following text provides a detailed tour of the features and functionality of the LAMMPS GUI.
 Suggestions for new features and reports of bugs are always welcome.
-You can use the :doc:`the same channels as for LAMMPS itself
-<Errors_bugs>` for that purpose.
+You can use the :doc:`the same channels as for LAMMPS itself <Errors_bugs>` for that purpose.

 -----

 Main window
 -----------

-When LAMMPS GUI starts, it will show a main window with either an empty buffer or the contents of a loaded file.
+When LAMMPS GUI starts, it will show a main window, the editor, with either an empty buffer or the contents of a loaded file.
 In the latter case it may look like the following:

 .. image:: JPG/lammps-gui-main.png
    :align: center